abbaxee/water-tracker/Readme.md

 This project demontrates how to build a water tracker with react native.
 The project also demostrates how to write a responsive style that scales on different mobile screen sizes.

 ### Installation
+- FYI: Use Node v14 to run this project
 - Clone the project to your local machine
 - Download and install project dependencies using `npm install`
 - To start the project use `npm start`